-Transition studies to online at a natural break point in the program (for example as part of a larger survey re-design involving elements such as questionnaire changes, target sample changes).
-A clean break can be made with historical data with no requirement to manage data trends. സ് Parallel test Measure the differences specific to a given set of study parameters with parallel testing.
+Transition studies to online at a natural break point in the program, for example as part of a larger survey redesign that may involve questionnaire changes, target sample changes.
+A clean break can be made with historical data with no requirement to manage data trends.

+Parallel test

+Measure the differences specific to a given set of study parameters with parallel testing.
 The new results generated online can be understood in the context of the offline results.
-For tracking programs a two or three month parallel is ideal, because a one month parallel could be adversely impacted by unusual market conditions.
+For tracking programs a two or three month parallel is ideal because a one month parallel could be adversely impacted by unusual market conditions.
 For data comparisons, we recommend to work with aggregated data collected over the parallel waves to even out any shorter data set fluctuations.

+Measure correlations

-Measure correlations Data correlations are run on key survey metrics to determine if the differences between the offline and online results are systematic.
-Highly correlated data indicates that though the online answer is different from the offline answer, the relativities between the answers in each dataset are similar and would lead to similar business decisions.
+Data correlations are run on key survey metrics to determine if the differences between the offline and online results are systematic.
+Highly correlated data indicates that although the online answer is different from the offline answer, the relativities between the answers in each dataset are similar and would lead to similar business decisions.

+Calibrate data

 Apply statistical recalibration in situations where data changes are correlated and where there is a need to view the online results side by side with the offline results.
 Through data calibration, the offline results are adjusted into the new online context.
 Each measure requires calibrating individually and it is practical to calibrate key measures only.
+Key measures include awareness, usage, equity, image, purchasing and satisfaction.

+Minimise differences

-Key measures include awareness, usage, equity, image, purchasing and satisfaction. → ★ Minimise differences Where there is a requirement as part of a transition to view new data in the context of the old, match survey parameters to be consistent with the offline version, as much as the online method permits.
+Where there is a need to view new data in the context of the old as part of a transition, match survey parameters to be consistent with the offline version, (as much as the online method permits).
 Ask the same survey questions in the same order to a matched consumer sample using the new online data collection channel.

 Analyse sample sub-groups to identify sample profile characteristics that have the most bearing on key metrics results differences.
 Once identified, design online sample structures with these in mind to mitigate differences and encourage higher correlations with offline results.
 It might be that simply replicating the sample structure in online does not produce highly correlated results.
 Quota controls may be needed on new variables to better safeguard data consistency.

+IN SUMMARY

 Online research continues to evolve and offer new capabilities.
 Access to consumers and citizens continues to grow such that Ipsos will be able to reach upwards of a 100 million people.
 It may be that the decision to move from offline to online research should not be "if", but when.

-Irrespective of these general rules, each programme should be considered on a case-bycase basis.
+Irrespective of these general rules, each programme should be considered on a case-by-case basis.
 Please reach out to your local lpsos researcher to discuss the plan for your research programme.

-REFERENCES - 1.
-Research-on-research completed in APAC, 2018-2019 - 2.
-Parallel testing in Latin America, 2012-2015 - 3.
-Parallel testing in North America and Europe, 2000-2004 - 4.
-Parallel testing in US, 2000 - 5.
-Research-on-research in India, 2019 - 6.
-Research-on-research in India, 2019 A NEW WORLD Sara Wilkinson Director, IIS Global Research on Research Leah McTiernan Global Director, Business and Community Development, Total Operations The Ipsos Views papers are produced by the Ipsos Knowledge Centre. www.ipsos.com @lpsos
+A NEW WORLD

+Sara Wilkinson Director, Global Research on Research, IIS, Ipsos www.ipsos.com @lpsos

+Leah McTiernan Global Director, Business and Community Development, Total Operations, Ipsos

+The Ipsos Views papers are produced by the Ipsos Knowledge Centre.